scottrfrancis/amazon-chime-sdk-pstn-audio-workshop/docs/how-it-works/README.md

     wavFiles.addToResourcePolicy(wavFileBucketPolicy);
 ```

 The SMA needs permission to use Polly as well.
-Even though not all examples need Polly, we go ahead and grant that permission in the parent CDK script:
+Even though not all examples need Polly, we grant that permission in the parent CDK script:

 ```typescript
   const pstnPollyRole = new iam.Role(this, 'pstnPollyRole', {